About us

 Meet the team

-Dr Emmanuelle Schon-Quinlivan is a lecturer in European politics in University College Cork.
+Dr Aodh Quinlivan is a lecturer in multilevel governance in University College Cork.

 Dr. Philip Murphy is a post-doctoral researcher in the Department of Government and Politics, University College Cork (UCC).